worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

 ## Building back-end functionality

 Back-end functionality is the heart of our application.
-Below, we'll define our application's routes and build the logic for creating and joining teams, and creating and solving challenges
+Below, we'll define our application's routes and build the logic for creating and joining teams, as well as creating and solving challenges.

 ### Team functionality